scheuerseb/recreat/docs/usage/disaggregation.rst

     Disaggregated population, as well as intermediate outputs, will be written to disk in the DEMAND folder.

+Disaggregation methods

+Spatial disaggregation of population refers to the spatial allocation of the population of a given source zone, e.g., a census tract, neighbourhood, or district, to relevant target zones, i.e., residential land-uses within the source zone in question.
+Here, referring to raster data, a source zone typically corresponds to a pixel of a population raster, whereas target zones correspond to pixels of relevant residential land-use classes.
+There are various methods to conduct such disaggregation.
+The recreat package currently implements two distinct spatial disaggregation methods:
+(i) Simple Area Weighting; and (ii) Intelligent Dasymetric Mapping.

+Simple Area Weighting

+Using this method, population of a source zone is proportionally distributed to target zones within the source zone solely as a function of each source zone's area.
+In this case, area refers to the respective numbers of pixels of each relevant land-use class within a given source zone.
+Therefore, despite methodologically considering distinct residential land-use classes in the disaggregation, all residential land-use classes are considered equal in terms of population density.

+Intelligent Dasymetric Mapping

+Using this method, population of a source zone is disaggregated to relevant target zones as a function of area as well as relative density of residential land-use classes.
+This relative density is estimated from provided data, considering a user-defined sampling threshold and a minimum sample size.

 Using recreat_util from the CLI
 -------------------------------